Implenomicsmodels/cervical-cancer-abm/README.md

 python run.py experiments/zambia/scenario_base
 ```

-You can run one `x` iterations of a scenario and use multiprocessing with:
+You can run `x` iterations of a scenario and use multiprocessing with:

 ```bash
 python run.py experiments/zambia/scenario_base --n=x --cpus=2